Parathyroid Gland Function & Development

 Dr. Gordon Strewler published an interesting article in 2005 that showed the relationship between calcium and PTH.
 He showed that there is an inverse relationship between calcium and PTH, with PTH being low when calcium is high, and PTH high when calcium is low.
 The first graph below shows his results.
 Dr. Strewler found that when the calcium level changes only a minimal amount, the parathyroid gland responds immediately to bring the calcium back to the person’s normal (called the calcium set point).
 The calcium set point functions similarly to a thermostat; when you set the temperature to 70°F, the heater will work when the temperature in the house goes down to 67°F, and stop working when it goes above 70°F.

-Each individual’s calcium set point is different.
-Some calcium set points may be in the lower ranges of the reference values (what laboratories call a normal range); for example, 8.8mg/dL.
-Meanwhile, some are in the middle range (9.5mg/dL), and some in the higher range (10.0mg/dL).
-As these graphs show, an individual’s calcium set point value does not matter, as his or her parathyroid gland ensures that the calcium level is always either maintained at a specific level or brought back to that level.
+Each individual’s Calcium Set Point is different from others.
+Some may be in the lower ranges of the reference values (what laboratories call a normal range) for example 8.8mg/dL, some in the middle (9.5mg/dL), and some in the higher (10.0mg/dL).
+As these graphs show clearly, it does not matter what the set point value for each person is, their parathyroid gland is in charge of making sure the calcium level is always either maintained at that level or brought back to that level.

-The parathyroid glands keep calcium at the calcium set point or close to it.
-If the set point is 9.5 mg/dL as in the graphs above, then the parathyroids will work 24 hours a day to keep the calcium level close to that.
-If there are slight changes, the parathyroid glands react immediately to bring the level back to the set point.
-The body can tolerate an elevated or reduced calcium level for a short period of time, but when an elevated or reduced level stays the same for an extended period, then all organs begin to malfunction.
-So, the range of normal that the parathyroid will allow is a very narrow range.
-As seen in Graph 3 above, the set point is 9.5 mg/dl, but the range is the area in the grey box from 9.2-9.8 mg/dl.
-Calcium may occasionally go out of that range, but as you can see based on the graph, the PTH reaction is dramatic to bring the calcium back into range.
+The parathyroid glands are very good at keeping the calcium at the calcium set point or close to it.
+If the set point is 9.5 mg/dL as in the graphs above, then the parathyroids will work tirelessly 24 hours a day to keep the calcium close to that, and if there are slight changes the parathyroid glands react immediately to bring the level back to the set point.
+The body is able tolerate much higher or much lower calciums for short periods of time, but when it occurs for an extended period then all organs begin to become inefficient and malfunction.
+So the range of normal that the parathyroid will allow is actually a very a narrow range as seen on Graph 3 above; the set point is 9.5 mg/dl, but the range is the area in the grey box from 9.2-9.8 mg/dl.
+Calcium may occasionally go out of that range but as you can see based on the graph the PTH reaction is dramatic to bring the calcium back into range.
 The laboratory normal range (also known as the reference range) is shown in the graph as the green shade (8.5-10.2 mg/dl) in between the yellow shaded areas at the two ends of the graph.

 Calcium and PTH on a Cellular Level

 When calcium levels are high in the blood, they seep out of the blood vessels into the fluid surrounding cells.
-The calcium elements will then attach to the calcium sensing receptor (CASR) on the surface of parathyroid cells and start a series of reactions that ultimately result in stopping the release of PTH from the cells.
-In doing this, the PTH level in the bloodstream comes down, because whatever PTH was already in the blood will quickly disintegrate and disappear.
+The calcium elements will then attach to the Calcium Sensing Receptor (CASR) on the surface of parathyroid cells, and start a series of reactions that ultimately result in stopping the release of PTH from the cell.
+In doing this the level PTH in the blood stream comes down because whatever PTH was already in the blood will quickly disintegrates and disappears.

 On the other hand, when calcium levels are low, and no calcium is attached to the CASR, another set of reactions occur that ultimately increase the PTH release outside of the cell and into the bloodstream.
 When low calcium levels happen for a short period of time, then the parathyroid cell will signal the sacs (vesicles) containing PTH to merge with the surface and release what is inside the sac (PTH).
 When the low calcium level goes on for an extended period of time, in addition to releasing the PTH containing sacs, the parathyroid glands send signals to the nucleus (brain of the cell) to start the process of manufacturing PTH and place it in the storage sacs.
 If the calcium level stays chronically low, then, through a different series of reactions (P21 protein), parathyroid cells are signaled to duplicate themselves (proliferate).
 Thus, the parathyroid gland may grow to keep up with the demands of the body.